-Cost of materials increased in the first half of 2015 to EUR 241.9 m following their level of EUR 175.2 m in the previous year.
-As a result, the cost of materials ratio in relation to total sales rose to 70.3 % after 68.2 % in the same period of the previous year.
-In turn, the net cost of sales margin fell from 31.8 % to 29.7 %.
+Cost of materials increased in the first nine months of 2015 to EUR 372.8 m following their level of EUR 276.0 m in the previous year.
+As a result, the cost of materials ratio in relation to total sales rose to 70.2% after 68.4% in the same period of the previous year.
+In turn, the net cost of sales margin fell from 31.6% to 29.8%.
 The continued fiercely competitive e-commerce environment, as well as product range and portfolio effects, was the cause of this margin decline.
-The effect of the rise in the cost of materials on earnings was almost entirely offset by the continued improvements in operating expenses.
-These improvements were reflected particularly by the reduction in total costs for marketing, logistics, staff, payment and administration, depreciation and amortization, and interest falling from 30.6 % of total sales in the previous year to 28.7 % in the reporting period.
+The effect of the rise in the cost of materials on earnings was entirely offset by the continued improvements in operating expenses.

+These improvements were reflected particularly by the reduction in total costs for marketing, logistics, staff, payment and administration, depreciation and amortization, and interest.
+Hence, total costs fell two percentage points from 30.1% of total sales in the previous year to 28.1% in the reporting period.

-This drop resulted, among others, from further efficiency improvements in the three fulfillment centers in Germany, the Netherlands, and Poland within the logistics area.
-Despite a considerably higher share of international shipments, the ratio of logistics / fulfillment costs to total sales decreased to 19.5 % compared to 20.5 % in the same period of the previous year.
-At the beginning of the 2015 financial year, zooplus also commissioned a fourth fulfillment center in Chalon-sur-Saône, France, to further raise its total logistics activities to keep pace with the company's ongoing rapid growth and enables the company to serve its customers faster and more efficiently, particularly in the regions of France and Spain.
+This drop resulted, among others, from better efficiency at the existing logistics centers, combined with improvements throughout the entire logistics network.
+Despite a higher share of international shipments, the ratio of logistics / fulfillment costs to total sales decreased to 19.2% compared to 20.3% in the same period of the previous year.
+At the beginning of the 2015 financial year, zooplus started operations at its fourth fulfillment center in Chalon-sur-Saône, France, which further increased the company's overall logistical capacity.
+This expansion allows zooplus' logistics activities to keep pace with the company's ongoing rapid growth and enables the company to serve its customers faster and more efficiently, particularly in the regions of France and Spain.

-Expenses for customer acquisition and marketing were reduced from 1.7% of total sales in the previous year to 1.5% and reached an absolute level of EUR 5.3 m compared to EUR 4.4 m in the same period of the previous year.
+Expenses for customer acquisition and marketing were reduced from 1.7% of total sales in the previous year to 1.4% and reached an absolute level of EUR 7.5 m compared to EUR 7.0 m in the same period of the previous year.
 This positive development was made possible thanks to targeted efficiency gains and a further optimization of the marketing approach.
 Growth momentum increased in comparison to the previous year and both the new and existing customer businesses continued to expand.
-The key indicator for customer loyalty remained above 90%.
+The sales retention rate for the first nine months of 2015 increased to 94% compared to 91% in the previous year.

-In the first half of 2015, the growth in personnel costs was disproportionately lower than the growth in total sales, lowering the personnel cost ratio to 3.5 % compared to 4.1 % in the same period of the previous year.
-In absolute terms, personnel costs increased from EUR 10.5 m to EUR 12.0 m in the reporting period.
-Payment costs totaled EUR 3.8 m in the reporting period compared to EUR 3.3 m in the same period of the previous year and as a percentage of total sales they fell from 1.3 % in the same period of the previous year to 1.1 %.
+In the first nine months of 2015, the growth in personnel costs was disproportionately lower than the growth in total sales, lowering the personnel cost ratio to 3.4% compared to 3.9% in the same period of the previous year.
+In absolute terms, personnel costs increased from EUR 15.6 m to EUR 18.1 m in the reporting period.

+Payment costs totaled EUR 5.5 m in the reporting period compared to EUR 4.9 m in the same period of the previous year and as a percentage of total sales, they fell from 1.2% in the same period of the previous year to 1.0%.